austinrtn/ZigFileVersionController/README.md

 Save changes, then exit the file and run `zig build vc-cache`.
 This will produce a `temp_cache.json`.
 This file is used to compare latest file versions to a remote user's local project.
 Make sure that after running the command, the changes are committed to the repository / server hosting the files.

 ###### Remote Project User
 Within the `vc_updater.zig` file, set the `REPO_URL` variable to the main repository containing the `vc_cacher.zig` and `temp_cache.json` file.
 Save changes, then exit the file and run `zig build vc-update`.
 The `temp_cache.json` file will be downloaded from the main repository, and saved to local project as `local_cache.json`.
-User will then be asked to confirm download of any new or modified files.
+Users will then be asked to confirm download of any new or modified files.
 ###### CLI Usage:
 `zig build vc-cacher`
 - Update Version Control cache within main repository.